 In the context of real estate, climate resilience often refers to the ability of built structures and the surrounding community to withstand and recover from climate-related disasters.
 Such disasters include heat waves, floods, and storms, all of which pose significant threats to urban areas.

-A découvrir également : What Are the Considerations for Real Estate Development in Seismically Active Areas?
+Lire également : What Are the Key Factors for Successful Real Estate Investments in Post-Industrial Cities?

 Resilience is not just about surviving these events; it’s also about finding ways to adapt and thrive amidst change.
 For the real estate sector, this means understanding the risks posed by climate change and implementing strategies to mitigate these risks.
 This involves assessing the vulnerability of properties to climate-related events, investing in green infrastructure, and adopting sustainable design principles.